 Hi, [name of customer].
 Our new mobile app is now live!

-Now you can buy your cannabis needs conveniently from your phone, whether you have an Android or iOS device.
+Now you can buy your products conveniently from your phone, whether you have an Android or iOS device.

 Download now and get a welcome gift!